Murder of Boo Tiang Huat: Death penalty

 On 15 July 1995, five days after the conclusion of Zainal Abidin's trial, Judicial commissioner (JC) Kan Ting Chiu, the trial judge, delivered his verdict.

-In the judgement, JC Kan found that Zainal Abidin was not suffering from an abnormality of the mind when he killed SI Boo Tiang Huat, given that he did not have difficulty in planning how to commit robbery, able to tell the difference between reality and imagination, or thinking of how to escape.
-He stated that even if Zainal Abidin indeed was delusional in his thinking, it would not absolve him of his culpability in killing SI Boo, and there was no evidence that his actions of using the axe to assault SI Boo was the product of a psychiatric disorder.
+In the judgement, JC Kan found that Zainal Abidin was not suffering from an abnormality of the mind when he killed Boo Tiang Huat, given that he did not have difficulty in planning how to commit robbery, was able to tell the difference between reality and imagination, and could think of how to escape.
+He stated that even if Zainal Abidin indeed was delusional, it would not absolve him of his culpability in killing Boo, and there was no evidence that using the axe to assault Boo was the product of a psychiatric disorder.

-JC Kan also judged that should Zainal Abidin had no intention to kill or seriously hurt the police officer and only meant to escape, he would have chosen to grab any non-threatening objects like his gloves or torchlight, or perhaps even show his fist to give the impression that he was taking something before fleeing.
-The fact that Zainal Abidin randomly chose to grab the axe for his so-called distraction could only mean that he had the intention to murder SI Boo, or to at least cause serious injury to the police officer, which either way had led to the death of 47-year-old SI Boo Tiang Huat.
+JC Kan also judged that should Zainal Abidin have had no intention to kill or seriously hurt the police officer and only meant to escape, he would have chosen to grab any non-threatening objects like his gloves or torchlight, or perhaps even show his fist to give the impression that he was taking something before fleeing.
+The fact that Zainal Abidin randomly chose to grab the axe for his so-called distraction could only mean that he had the intention to murder Boo, or to at least cause serious injury to the police officer, which either way had led to the death of 47-year-old Boo Tiang Huat.

 As such, 28-year-old Zainal Abidin Abdul Malik was found guilty of murder, and sentenced to death.
 When the death sentence was passed, Zainal Abidin was reportedly emotionless while hearing the verdict, and the families of both the defendant and murder victim were present to hear the judgement.
 Afterwards, Zainal Abidin's appeal against his sentence was dismissed by the Court of Appeal on 8 January 1996.

 On the Friday morning of 30 August 1996, 29-year-old Zainal Abidin Abdul Malik was hanged at Changi Prison.
-On the same day, three other people - ex-prostitute Teo Kim Hong who killed her Malaysian friend Ching Bee Ing, Thai foreign worker Thongbai Kaklangdon who killed his compatriot Sul Malasri, and Thai farmer Jeerasak Densakui who smuggled 2 kg of cannabis - were also executed at the same prison as Zainal Abidin.
+On the same day, three other people - ex-prostitute Teo Kim Hong who killed her Malaysian friend Ching Bee Ing, Thai welder Thongbai Naklangdon who killed his compatriot and co-worker Suk Malasri, and Thai farmer Jeerasak Densakul who smuggled 2 kg of cannabis - were also executed at the same prison as Zainal Abidin.